clarkevansteenderen/RADseq_pipeline/README.md

 # check which value of K is the best
 chooseK.py --input=fastStructure

+# Nodiflorum outputs for per country populations run:
+#Model complexity that maximizes marginal likelihood = 5
+#Model components used to explain structure in data = 5

-# Nodiflorum outputs:
+# Nodiflorum outputs for broad grouping populations run:
-#Model complexity that maximizes marginal likelihood = 3
+#Model complexity that maximizes marginal likelihood = 4
 #Model components used to explain structure in data = 4

 # create Structure plots using the mean.Q files